best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 | README.md
 ```

-And the expected python code then can be structured as follows
+And the expected python code then can be structured as follows:

 ```python
 import pandas as pd